aditya123473892/wagtail/Public-Wagtail-sites.md

 Using a new bullet in the list below, please provide

-1. whe URL of the site,
+1. when URL of the site,
 2. who it was developed by and
 3. an approximate town/country of the developer e.g, "Oxford UK", or simply "NZ" etc.